phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Add `pointer-position` experimental protocol, and a `wlmeyes` app.
   * Embed version and have a `--version` argument to print out.
   * Be `iwyu`-clean on Trixie.
+  * logo: Upsize header font, and show on div with white background.
+  * logo: propagate icon downstream to Debian's application definition, and in share/

 ## [0.6](https://github.com/phkaeser/wlmaker/releases/tag/v0.6)